Talpasaiprasad/Event-Driven-Workflow-/README.md

 ## Solution Deployment:
 - To quick start the solution, The AWS CLoudFormation stack is used to build all required resources

-##Trigger the AWS Glue workflow by uploading files to Amazon S3:

 ## Clean up:
 - Final step, Clean up the resources, The AWS CloudFormation stack to remove any resources created as part of this walkthrough.